Managing the Configuration of the Instance¶

 In the example above, the hostname of the instance is

 by putting together the 4 numbers included in the hostname -

-You could also obtain the IP address by using a popular DNS lookup tool such as
+It is also possbile to obtain the IP address by using a popular DNS lookup tool

-host, dig, or nslookup to resolve the hostname to its IP address.
+nslookup to resolve the hostname to its IP

 The hostname and IP address used in this and other examples in this guide are associated at the time of writing with a test instance.
-This address/hostname will not be the same values that you use to access your instance and they will not even be associated with the same test instance by the time this guide is available to the public.
+This address/hostname will not be the same values used to access the instance and they will not even be associated with the same test instance by the time this guide is available to the public.

-In order to manage the configuration of the instance, you can connect to it via
+In order to manage the configuration of the instance, connect to it via https or

-first time you log into your instance, the ssh key of the instance will not be
+The first time logging into the instance, the ssh key of the instance

 A limited set of configurations is possible through the ssh interface.
 The

 preferred method for managing most of the configurations or viewing data on the